 Influence is dynamic, therefore some of the biologists listed are contemporary scholars while other historical figures may be more famous Black biologists.
 In either case, according to our AI, these are the most cited and searched Black biologists over the past 30 years.

 The people on this list are arranged alphabetically

 Maydianne Andrade is a Jamaican-born Canadian ecologist.
 She is known for her work on the mating habits of spiders, in particular spiders belonging to the Latrodectus species.
 In 2007, she was named a Canadian Research Chair in Integrative Behavioural Ecology.

-Treena Livingston Arinzeh is Professor of Biomedical Engineering at New Jersey Institute of Technology in Newark, New Jersey.
+Treena Livingston Arinzeh is Professor of Biomedical Engineering at Columbia University in New York, New York, joining in 2022.
+She was formerly a Distinguished Professor in Biomedical Engineering at the New Jersey Institute of Technology in Newark, New Jersey.
 She is known for her research on adult stem-cell therapy.
 Arinzeh takes part in the American Chemical Society’s Project Seeds program, opening up her lab for high school students from economically disadvantaged backgrounds for summer internships.